Identifying the Source of Information Spread in Networks via Markov Chains: Conversion Methods

 \begin{proof} Observe that every spanning out-tree $T \subseteq G_N[A']$, with weight $w(T)=\prod_{e\in T}p^e$ has a corresponding spanning in-tree $T' \subseteq G_M$ with weight $w(T')$.
 In addition, in-trees do not contain self loops, and have exactly $n-1$ edges (where $n=|A'|$).
 Therefore,

 Thus,

 \end{proof}

 Clearly, it can be concluded that $\hat{\Psi} = \hat{\Gamma}$.
-Note that the stationary distribution $\Pi$ that is calculated by the self loops method, is equal to $\hat{\Psi}$ (by Theorem \ref{TreeThm}), and is also equal to $\hat{\Gamma}$.
-Therefore, by using the self loops method for the conversion and selecting the node $v_i$ with the maximal $\hat{\Gamma}_i$, we obtain a good estimation for $v^*$.
+Note that the stationary distribution $\Pi$ that is calculated by the self-loops method is equal to $\hat{\Psi}$ (by Theorem \ref{TreeThm}), and is also equal to $\hat{\Gamma}$.
+Therefore, by using the self-loops method for the conversion and selecting the node $v_i$ with the maximal $\hat{\Gamma}_i$, we obtain a good estimation for $v^*$.